-BPoD doesn’t have the power to say yes or no. That lies with the copyright holder, and different rules apply for each image.
-The names of the scientists who captured each image and any publisher are provided in the image credit.
+Neither BPoD nor the MRC have the power to say yes or no. That lies with the copyright holder, and different rules apply for each image.
+The names of the scientists who captured each image and any publishers are provided in the image credit.

 For scientific journal articles, sometimes the author retains copyright and sometimes the publisher does.
 You need to contact the copyright holder to request permission to use the image in question.

 Creative Commons makes it easy to know where you stand with regard to how you can use an image, even without contacting the scientist or publisher.
 Even so, we think it’s always polite to contact the scientist unless it’s for personal use.
 You can read about the different licence types at www.creativecommons.org.
 Here’s a summary: